rdoxenham/openshift-virt-labs/docs/workshop/content/live-migration.md

 nodemaintenance.kubevirt.io/worker2-maintenance created
 ~~~

 > **NOTE**: You may need to modify the above command to specify `worker1` if your virtual machine is currently running on the first worker.
-Also note that you **may** lose your browser based web terminal, and you'll need to wait a few seconds for it to become accessible again.
+Also note that you **may** lose your browser based web terminal, and you'll need to wait a few seconds for it to become accessible again (try refreshing your browser).

 Now let's check the status of our environment: